What does a National Trust membership cost in 2026?

 “Prices for a child’s entry can be upwards of £8 and adults at least £12, so the savings we make on a year’s membership are huge.
 We love it.”

-Is a National Trust lifetime membership worth it?
+Is a National Trust Lifetime membership worth it?

 Membership type

-Number of years to break even (approx)
+Approx time to break even

 Individual life membership

-24
+24 years

-24
+24 years

 Joint life membership

-18
+18 years

 Joint life membership